Farook College

 Farook College is a government-aided, autonomous, arts and science college located in Feroke near Kozhikode, Kerala, India.
 It is the largest residential post-graduate aided institution in Kerala affiliated to the University of Calicut; it was granted autonomous college status in 2015.
+It is among the best 100 colleges in India as per the National Institutional Ranking Framework 2025.

 Established in 1948, Farook College has been identified by the University Grants Commission of India as a College with Potential for Excellence (CPE), the first college under Calicut University to receive the status.
 It was accredited by NAAC at 5-star level in 2002 and re-accredited at A+ in 2016 and A++ in 2025.
 It is the winner of Moulana Azad National Literacy Award, R. Sanker Award (two times) for the best first-grade college in the state and the winner of a campus award of University of Calicut among Arts and Science colleges.

-It ranked 82 among colleges in India by the National Institutional Ranking Framework in 2025.